 - Their stress levels can increase, leading to mental health issues.

-How to Accommodate Multiple Crested Geckos Together?
+How to Accommodate Multiple Cresties Together?

 - All Female Crested Geckos Together